North American Journal -

 “Love, Harmony, and Beauty”

-This issue features an article on using Genesis as a personal creation process by Grace Marie; a Dance Write-up from the Dancing with Mary Magdalene cycle of dances by Amina Linda McMakin; and a fascinating look at how a Dance of Universal Peace gets documented from a Dance Leader’s perspective.
+This issue features an article on using Genesis as a personal creation process by Grace Marie; a Write-up from the Dancing with Mary Magdalene cycle by Amina Linda McMakin; and a fascinating look at how a Dance gets documented from a Dance Leader’s perspective.

 “Toward the One, United With All”